 In 2001, Credentialling of Diabetes Educators 2000 was published.
 It stated that diabetes educators must have a base qualification as either RN, dietitian, podiatrist, psychologist, medical officer or Aboriginal health worker.
-In 2003, National Standards of Practice for Diabetes Educators document was updated.
-This document listed the professions able to practise diabetes education as: nursing, dietetics, podiatry, psychology, medicine, physiotherapy and Aboriginal health workers [23].
+In 2003, the National Standards of Practice for Diabetes Educators document was updated.
+This document listed the professions able to practise diabetes education as nursing, dietetics, podiatry, psychology, medicine, physiotherapy and Aboriginal health workers [23].
 In 2005 a joint statement between the Dietitians Association of Australia (DAA) and ADEA was published.
-This document indicated that at the time, role overlap in diabetes education had increased ‘ ... opportunities for expanded spheres of practice have resulted in the practice of diabetes education becoming more interdisciplinary in nature’[24, p.1].
+This document indicated that at the time, role overlap in diabetes education had increased: ‘ ... opportunities for expanded spheres of practice have resulted in the practice of diabetes education becoming more interdisciplinary in nature’[24, p.1].
 As such, the roles of the dietitian and diabetes educator required clarification.

 The first podiatrist achieved CDE status in 2004 (Per Communication, 3rd October, 2016).
-In 2005 All about diabetes educators – a guide for General Practitioners, was published.
-This article stated that only RN CDEs were qualified sign National Diabetes Services Scheme forms, confirming a person’s diagnosis of diabetes [25].
+In 2005, All about diabetes educators – a guide for General Practitioners, was published.
+This article stated that only RN CDEs were qualified to sign National Diabetes Services Scheme forms, confirming a person’s diagnosis of diabetes [25].
 In 2007 registered pharmacists accredited to conduct medication management reviews were deemed eligible to achieve CDE status [26].
 In 2007 The Credentialled Diabetes Educator in Australia – Role and Scope of Practice was updated.
 It stated, ‘In light of the expanding role of Credentialled Diabetes Educators, the ADEA completed a review of the health disciplines that it recognises as eligible for credentialling in 2007’ [19, p.7].
 The findings of the review were that RNs, dietitians, registered pharmacists (accredited to conduct medication management reviews) and medical officers were CDE eligible.
 Podiatrists, who had previously been approved CDE eligible, were not listed.
 Consistent with the previous role and scope of practice documents, the 2007 version stipulated that each CDE’s role, scope of practice and provision of clinical care is congruent with that of their primary profession.

-In 2008 registered podiatrists were deemed CDE eligible [27].
+In 2008, registered podiatrists were deemed CDE eligible [27].
 The first pharmacist achieved CDE status in 2009 (Per Communication 30th August, 2016).
-In 2012 accredited exercise physiologists became CDE eligible [28].
+In 2012, accredited exercise physiologists became CDE eligible [28].
 In 2014, the Pharmacy Guild and the Pharmaceutical Society of Australia submitted a successful joint application to ADEA to remove the requirement for pharmacists to be accredited in medication management reviews to be CDE eligible [17].

-In 2015, direct entry midwives and physiotherapists were approved CDE eligible [17].
+In 2015, direct entry midwives and physiotherapists were approved as CDE eligible [17].
 Also in 2015, the joint position statement between the Dietitians Association of Australia and ADEA was updated.
-This was the earliest document included in this review that emphasised interdisciplinary nature of the diabetes educator role and diabetes self-management education (DSME):
+This was the earliest document included in this review that emphasised the interdisciplinary nature of the diabetes educator role and diabetes self-management education (DSME):

 Regardless of primary health discipline background, all CDEs are eligible to undertake all aspects of DSME.
-The extent of DSME provided by a CDE does not depend on their primary health discipline but is dependent on individual self-determined role and scope of practice [29, p.8]
+The extent of DSME provided by a CDE does not depend on their primary health discipline but is dependent on individual self-determined role and scope of practice [29, p.8].

 It stated that all CDEs are qualified to sign NDSS forms and eligible to claim Medicare, DVA and private health insurance rebates where applicable, for DSME services.

-In 2015, Role and Scope of Practice for Credentialled Diabetes Educators in Australia was updated.
+In 2015, the Role and Scope of Practice for Credentialled Diabetes Educators in Australia was updated.
 Like the preceding version, this document emphasised that the role and scope of practice of a CDE is influenced by factors including legislation, professional experience, training, competency, workplace policies and others.
-Unlike preceding versions, which referred to discipline-dependent scope of practice, this referred to ‘individual scope of practice’ [13, p.14].
+Unlike preceding versions, which referred to discipline-dependent scope of practice, this document referred to ‘individual scope of practice’ [13, p.14].